emaaForlin/TelegramBot/README.md

-# TelegramBotAPI
+# TelegramBot

-This is a __Telegram Bot__ example maked using my [TelegramBot](https://github.com/emaaForlin/TelegramBotAPI).
+This is a __Telegram Bot__ example maked using my [TelegramBot](https://github.com/emaaForlin/TelegramBotAPI) module.
 You can find all the docs there.